paultopia/murdersky/index.md

-In particular, *do not try to use your phone with gloves, even if you have alleged “touchscreen gloves.”* First, touchscreen gloves don’t work.
+In particular, *do not try to use your phone with gloves, even if you have alleged “touchscreen gloves.”* First, touchscreen gloves don’t work (except Hestra, see below).
 Worse, gloves compromise your grip a lot more than you’ll think.
 I’ve personally had two iPhones slip out of my hands onto concrete that way.
 (Iowa city people: your closest Apple Store is in Des Moines, a two-hour drive away.
 I speak from experience here: you do not want to drive two hours in winter to get a several-hundred-dollar screen replacement because you tried to look at your texts with gloves on.)